andreasvarga/MatrixPencils.jl/README.md

 **Manipulation of linearizations of polynomial or rational matrices**

 * **lsbalance!** Scaling of a descriptor system based linearization.
+* **lsbalqual** Evaluation of the scaling quality of descriptor system based linearizations.
 * **lsminreal** Computation of minimal order linearizations of the form `[A-λE B; C D]`.
 * **lsminreal2** Computation of minimal order linearizations of the form `[A-λE B; C D]` (potentially more efficient).
 * **lpsminreal**  Computation of strong minimal pencil based linearizations of the form `[A-λE B-λF; C-λG D-λH]`.